rmiles7720/stat386-projects/_posts/2022-10-21-Taking-a-Swing-at-Python-Web-Scrapping.md

 Growing up, I thought going to baseball games was the best thing ever.
 My Mom would take me to the Dodgers games and we'd eat hot dogs, sing "take me out to the ball game", and I'd get to stay up past 9:00pm.
 I was a kid living the dream and I was loving it.

 Unfortunately, I can't really go to games all that often any more.
 Too much money, not enough time.
 Perks of being a college student right?
-Since this is an absolute travesty, I decided that if I can't go and enjoy the baseball magic at a game, why not bring the baseball magic into my life?
+Since this development was an absolute travesty, I decided that if I can't go and enjoy the baseball magic at a game, why not bring the baseball magic into my life?
 What's the point of learning statistics if I can't use them to overanalyze something I really enjoy?

-So the journey began, and oh boy, I didn't think it was going to be this hard.
+And so, the journey began, and oh boy, I didn't think it was going to be this hard.

 ## Finding the data
 Finding the data itself was the easiest part.
 I've always wanted to know how much players made and how stats like RBI (Runs Batted In), HR (Home Runs), and what position they played affected what they earned.
 Since I was going to be doing a data analysis project, I decided I was going to answer this question definitively.

 Thus began the hunt.

-At first I thought I was going to have to scrape those stats off each team website (which would've been tedious and extremely stress inducing), but the problem was that most team websites don't tend to publicize how much their players make.
-That was supposed to be my dependent variable, and the fact that they didn't have it made that avenue rather useless.
+At first I thought I was going to have to scrape those stats off each team website (which would've been tedious and extremely stress inducing), but the problem was that most team websites didn't publicize how much their players made in the past year.
+That was supposed to be my dependent variable, and the fact that they didn't have it made that option rather useless.

 So I kept looking.
 I eventually found [spotrac.com](https://www.https://www.spotrac.com/) and they had the variables I actually wanted, or at least position and salary, the two most important ones.
 They also have data on other sports leagues like the NBA, NHL, NFL, so if you're looking for data like that, it's an extremely useful website.

 I had found where my data was, now I had to get it off the web and into a file I could actually use.